MichelAtieno/Independent-Project-Angular/README.md

 The details section also has a delete button which will delete the quote and its details from the page.
 A user can add or reduce the number of votes by pressing the upvote or downvote button respectively.
 The quote with the highest quote becomes highlighted.

-Specifications
-Behavior	Input	Output
-Displaying Quote	Name, Date & Quote	Displays Quote and number of days passed Show Details	Details button	Displays the Author of quote and number of likes Number of likes	Press thumbs-up or thumbs-down button	Increases or decreases number of likes Preview
+Preview
 Click here ( https://michelatieno.github.io/Independent-Project-Angular/ ) to see the live site.

 Known Bugs
 No bugs so far.
 If found, email me at mishqamish@gmail.com